 - Dehydration caused by vomiting, fever, severe diarrhea, not drinking enough fluids and performing strenuous exercises with excessive sweating.
 Mild dehydration can cause symptoms such as fatigue, dizziness and weakness.

-- Heart problems such bradycardia which is a severely low heart rate; heart attack; heart failure and heart valve problems.
+- Heart problems such bradycardia which is a severely low heart rate as well as heart attack, heart failure and valve problems.

 - Adrenal insufficiency or Addison’s disease and hypoglycemia or low blood sugar.

 - Disorders of the nervous system such as Parkinson’s disease, lewy body dementia, multiple system atrophy and amyloidosis.